-I am obsessed with watching the Winter Olympics.
-I love the culture it brings in my home and the idea of worldwide competition.
+I am obsessed with watching the Winter Olympics, aka Winter Sports Activities.
+I love the culture it brings to my home and the idea of worldwide competition.
 Simply put, these games are jammed pack full of meaningful learning opportunities for everyone.
 Since I love using this event in my house, I wanted to incorporate these Winter Sports Activities for Little Learners in my classroom as well.

 So far it has been awesome!
 Let me show you how we are using my ideas to bring learning fun.

 We spend a little time charting what the winter games are all about.
 Most of my students have no memory of previous Olympics, as they were most likely around 3 when the summer games were broadcast.
-This idea as just an idea for them.
-It is like trying to explain to a 5 year old the difference between college football and the NFL.
+This idea is just an idea for them.
+It is like trying to explain to a 5-year-old the difference between college football and the NFL.
 But this is WHY we have this conversation, to explain what is happening.

-Honestly, this talk was a like watching learning ignite in my students eyes.
+Honestly, this talk was a like watching learning ignite in my students’ eyes.
 Lots of countries!
-Lots of cold weather games I have never heard before.
+Lots of cold weather games I have never heard of before.
 A torch.
 Rings?
 WOW.
-When we talked about The Winter Sports pocket chart of events, they were hocked.
+When we talked about The Winter Sports pocket chart of events, they were shocked.
 Luge.
 Skeleton.
 Bobsled.
 WHAT IN THE WORLD?

 I sent this picture home (winter games with events pocket chart picture) with my students and asked them to watch a piece of The Opening Ceremonies.
-I asked my students to listen for the country that was hosting the games.
-Then, I asked them to look for the rings, which was a symbol of the games, as well as the torch.
+I asked my students to listen to the country that was hosting the games.
+Then, I asked them to look for the rings, which were a symbol of the games, as well as the torch.

 Countries and Medals

 Next, I showed them a small sample of the Opening Ceremonies so everyone would see what was happening.
 They were enthralled with the countries and their flags.
-These are those moments that we know that bringing culture into our students lives is what they need.
+These are those moments when we know that bringing culture into our students’ lives is what they need.

 Then, we talked about medals.
 We talked about how each event has athletes who try their best to win one of the three medals.

-Now, we had some fun!
+Now, we had some fun with Winter Sports Activities!
 I had my student select countries they were interested in following for medal counts.
-The USA was first, since that is our country.
+The USA was first since that is our country.
 Since we have an ESOL population, they were all about following the countries that their extended families live in.
 We also included South Korea since I want to tie in the host country as often as possible.
 Many students left connected with particular countries when we studied Christmas Around the World, so we included those countries as well.